gitworkflows/meshplay/docs/pages/installation/eks.md

 1. Verify your kubeconfig's current context.
 {% capture code_content %}kubectl config current-context{% endcapture %}
 {% include code.html code=code_content %}

-### Preflight: Plan your access to Meshplay UI

-1. If you are using port-forwarding, please refer to the [port-forwarding](/tasks/accessing-meshplay-ui) guide for detailed instructions.
-2. If you are using a LoadBalancer, please refer to the [LoadBalancer]({{ site.baseurl }}/installation/kubernetes#exposing-meshplay-serviceloadbalancer) guide for detailed instructions.
-3. Customize your Meshplay Provider Callback URL.
-Meshplay Server supports customizing authentication flow callback URL, which can be configured in the following way:

-{% capture code_content %}$ MESHPLAY_SERVER_CALLBACK_URL=https://custom-host meshplayctl system start{% endcapture %}
-{% include code.html code=code_content %}

-Meshplay should now be running in your EKS cluster and Meshplay UI should be accessible at the `EXTERNAL IP` of `meshplay` service.

 ## Installation: Using `meshplayctl`